 This is a great thing if your hands look like they are about to fall off and you need something else to rock him instead.I haven’t actually used one of these before as my baby isn’t one to sit for a prolonged period of time but I imagine it would be quite helpful.

 4 moms mamaroo (US link) – This is a Bluetooth enabled high-tech swing set with 5 motions

 DISCLAIMER – never leave your baby unattended in one of these nor leave them to sleep in these for too long.
 Always read the instructions and follow any specific recommendations.
 I am in no way a specialist or medical profession so please use with caution at your own accord.

 5. Nappy Bin

-Well there you have it, my 5 top recommendations of what you should really buy when planning your pregnancy!
+Well there you have it, my top 5 baby essentials you should really buy when planning your pregnancy!
 Even if you don’t buy items 1-4, the Diaper bin is really a must!!
 I’ll be sure to buy all of these for baby number 2 – then I’ll be able to properly report them to you!!

 Sign up to receive my weekly mummy and baby tips straight to your inbox!